 3. How extensively does your company advertise my sale?

-The old times of just an ad in the local paper and signs around the neighborhood are gone.
+The old days of just an ad in the local paper and signs around the neighborhood are gone.
 These days, a successful advertising campaign is predominantly online (most likely just how you searched for a company to conduct your sale).
 Most companies will say they advertise online, but be sure to ask to just what extent they actually do.
 We have been liquidating estates online and onsite for over 15 years.
 We pay a significant subscription fee to multiple websites that cater exclusively to local estate sale attendees.
 We also advertise on all local online classified sites, online newspapers, and many hobby/club/collector sites for specific items in the estate.
 Our company website has one of the largest exposures in the area and is constantly updated to feature our upcoming events.
 We also have compiled an e-mail alert list to thousands of loyal customers who have been buying at our sales for years.

 4. Is your company a licensed, insured & bonded estate sale firm?

 We get this question often.
 The state of Maryland does not require any licensing to operate a liquidation company.
 They do however, require ALL BUSINESS ENTITIES to have a Certificate of Incorporation and be “In Good Standing” with the state at all times.
 All on-site sales done in Maryland are required to collect 6% sales tax on all purchases and hang their certificate of business during the sale.
 Bonding indemnifies a business against their own employees.
 What is important is the coverage for any unexpected issues with customers.
 Estate Liquidators is a registered Maryland Limited Liability Corporation and carries a significant amount of Liability Insurance.
 We collect the required Maryland Sales Tax at all events and file all documents in a timely manner with all state and federal regulators.
 Any company that does not comply with these regulations is operating illegally and the estate can be exposed to liability.

 5. What forms of payment will you accept during the sale?